-Chapter 23: Jupiter and Saturn JUPITER

-- 1. Jupiter is the largest planet in the solar system and the second most massive object - 2.
-It can be considered a Failed Star why?
+Chapter 14: Jupiter and Saturn JUPITER 1.
+Jupiter is the largest planet in the solar system and the second most massive object after the Sun.
+Section 14-1 introduces the outer planets except for Pluto which is discussed in Chapter 15.

+2. It can be considered a Failed Star - why?
 It radiates more heat than it receives from the Sun.
-What is the heat source? - 3.
-We find Jupiter sized planets around other stars.
-How do we know this? - 4.
-The Great Red Spot is a very long lived storm.
+What is the heat source?

+3. We find Jupiter sized planets around other stars.
+How do we know this?
+(Figure 10-16)

+4. The Great Red Spot is a very long lived storm.
 Who first saw it?
+(Page 298)

-(Pages 508-509) - 5.
-How does the average density of Jupiter compare to that of the Earth? - 6.
-What is the average composition of Jupiter and Saturn?
+5. How does the average density of Jupiter compare to that of the Earth?

+6. What is the average composition of Jupiter and Saturn?
 Of the atmosphere of Jupiter and Saturn?
 How deep do we see into their atmospheres?
+(Page 299)

-(Pages 508-509) - 7.
-Jupiter is not a perfect sphere.
-It is oblate (flattened) because it is rotating rapidly. - 8.
-What are the rotation periods and how fast do the winds move on Jupiter and Saturn?
-(Shown in class) - 9.
-We detect radio waves from Jupiter.
-They are produced by what feature of Jupiter? - 10.
-Do Jupiter and Saturn have Aurorae?
-(Yes) - 11.
-What is the Io Plasma Torus?
-What is Io? - 12.
-What are the Belts and Zones of the Jovian atmosphere?
+7. Jupiter is not a perfect sphere.
+It is oblate (flattened) because it is rotating rapidly.

+8. What are the rotation periods and how fast do the winds move on Jupiter and Saturn?
+(Shown in class)

+9. We detect radio waves from Jupiter.
+They are produced by what feature of Jupiter?
+(Figure 14-4)

+10. Do Jupiter and Saturn have Aurorae?
+(Yes)

+11.What is the Io Plasma Torus?
+What is Io?

+12. What are the Belts and Zones of the Jovian atmosphere?
 What are they telling us about the heat flow from the interior?
 Which are rising and which are falling?
+(Pages 302-303)

-(Pages 508-509) - 13.
-What happened to the Galileo Probe? - 14.
-All the Jovian planets have rings.
+13. What happened to the Galileo Probe?

+14. All the Jovian planets have rings.
 When were the rings of Jupiter discovered and how?
+(Figure 14-13 page 311)

-(Page 517-518) - 15.
-What is the Roche Limit?
-What does it have to do with Planetary Rings? - 16.
-I discussed the Shoemaker-Levy 9 impact.
+15. What is the Roche Limit?
+What does it have to do with Planetary Rings?

+16. I discussed the Shoemaker-Levy 9 impact.
 Do we have any evidence that such impacts have occurred elsewhere in the Solar system?
 (Yes!
-And on Jupiter more recently) - 17.
-What do we know about the Jovian and Saturnian interiors?
-What happens to hydrogen gas as the pressure increases? - 18.
-Why do we think that Jupiter and Saturn might have dense cores since we can't see deep into the atmosphere? - 19.
-Why does Saturn radiate more energy than receives from the Sun?
-(Page 519) - 20.
-I discussed the Galilean Moons of Jupiter in some detail.
+And on Jupiter more recently - picture shown in class) Figures 16-22 and 16-23.

+17. What do we know about the Jovian and Saturnian interiors?
+What happens to hydrogen gas as the pressure increases?

+18. Why do we think that Jupiter and Saturn might have dense cores since we can't see deep into the atmosphere?

+19. Why does Saturn radiate more energy than receives from the Sun?
+(Page 314)

+20. I discussed the Galilean Moons of Jupiter in some detail.
 They are Io, Europa, Ganymede, and Callisto.
+(Know Table 14-2)

-(Know Table 23-2) - 21.
-You will need to know the distinguishing features of these moons.
+21. You will need to know the distinguishing features of these moons.
 Why is Io so interesting?
-Why is Europa so important? - 22.
-Io has a large number of erupting volcanoes.
+Why is Europa so important?

+22. Io has a large number of erupting volcanoes.
 These blast sulfur into space to form the Io torus.
-What causes the heating that results in volcanoes on Io? - 23.
-Europa probably has a liquid ocean underneath a thick ice layer.
-Why do we think this? - 24.
-Ganymede has both old and young surface regions.
-The craters look like they were formed by impacts with shaved ice. - 25.
-Callisto has cratered regions and probably an old surface.
-It has not suffered as much tidal heating as the other moons. - 26.
+(Figure 14-12) What causes the heating that results in volcanoes on Io?
+(Figure 14-11)

+23. Europa probably has a liquid ocean underneath a thick ice layer.
+Figure 14-10.
+Why do we think this?

+24. Ganymede has both old and young surface regions.
+The craters look like they were formed by impacts with shaved ice.
+Figure 14-7.

+25. Callisto has cratered regions and probably an old surface.
+It has not suffered as much tidal heating as the other moons.
+Figure 14-6 26.
 Are the rings of Jupiter old?
-(No: Page 518)
+Figure 14-13 (No: Page 311)